Why set-up a production or assembly activity in China ?

 We observe that these production units not only satisfy the needs of their parent company for markets outside China, but also have an increasing tendency to successfully develop sales on Chinese territory.

-In a country which represents geographically 10 to 15 times the size of most european countries, where to settle to produce in China?
+In a country which represents geographically 10 to 15 times the size of most european countries, where to settle to produce in China ?
 From the outset, the criterion of proximity to suppliers and subcontractors or proximity to customers allows an initial targeting of potential regions, provinces or cities.
-Because of an initial vocation to produce locally in order to export, managers tend to choose coastal regions located near international ports and airports to set up their production subsidiary.
-The cost of logistics approach has a significant impact on the time and cost of export delivery.

 - Guangdong (Canton, Shenzhen, Dongguan, Zhongshan, Zhuhai)